Robust Hamiltonicity in families of Dirac graphs: Proof Outline and a robust Dirac's theorem

 \section{Proof Outline and a robust Dirac's theorem}

-As mentioned in the introduction, our proof of \Cref{thm:main_spread,thm:main_spread_exceptional} adapts the method of iterative absorption to construct an $O(1/n^2)$-spread probability measure on the set of Hamilton transversals.
-To demonstrate it, first, consider the case where one wants to build an $O(1/n)$-spread probability measure on the set of Hamilton cycles of a graph $G$ on $[n]$ with minimum degree $(1/2 +\eta)n$ for some $\eta>0$.
+As mentioned in the introduction, our proof of \Cref{thm:main_spread} adapts the method of iterative absorption to construct an $O(1/n^2)$-spread probability measure on the set of Hamilton transversals.
+To demonstrate it, first, consider the case where one wants to build an $O(1/n)$-spread probability measure on the set of Hamilton cycles of an $n$-vertex graph $G$ with minimum degree $(1/2 +\eta)n$ for some $\eta>0$.